-The Learning Philosophy provides a common set of values and language for learning across our colleges, partner schools and workplaces.
+The Learning Philosophy provides a common set of values and language for learning across our colleges, our online provision and our workplace provision.
 It helps us collaborate and achieve success for our learners, our people and the employers and communities we serve.
 We believe anyone is capable of great things if they can learn to believe in themselves.